yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 #### Task 1: Deploy and configure the Azure Migrate appliance

-1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Internet Explorer window, in the Azure portal, search for and select **Azure Migrate**.
+1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Microsoft Edge window, in the Azure portal, search for and select **Azure Migrate**.

 1. On the **Azure Migrate | Servers** blade, select **Discover** in the **Azure Migrate: Server Assessment** tile.